The Oleander-leaf Protea (Protea laurifolia); photo by Martina Treurnicht.

 Currently, I am intrigued by the large-scale dynamics of the charismatic Cape Proteaceae – the ‘flagship’ plant family of the Cape Floristic Region.
 Read more here.

-Building bridges between academia and conservation is what I pursue in my research and non-academic life.
+Building bridges between academia and conservation – this is what I like to pursue in my research and non-academic life.
 Throughout my early career, I worked with various stakeholders in the CFR: farmers, academic staff, researchers, school groups, national- and provincial conservation and research institutes and non-profit organisations.
 I am also involved with international research organisations and their ongoing research activities in the CFR.
-The context around such collaborations is something that I embrace and thoroughly enjoy.
+The context around such collaboration is something that I embrace and thoroughly enjoy.